GrHalbgott/index-calculator/README.md

 optional arguments:
   -c Clip             String | Clip raster to shapefile with shapefile.
 Use the name and file-type only
                       (like roi.shp).
-Default value: None -sat Satellite      String | You can use different satellite datasets (sentinel2 or landsat8).
+Default value: None -sat Satellite      String | You can use different satellite datasets (sentinel2/s2 or landsat8/l8).
-                      Default value: sentinel2
+                      Default value: s2
-  -r Resolution       Integer | When using Sentinel 2 datasets, the indices can be calculated with
+  -r Resolution       Integer | When using Sentinel-2 datasets, the indices can be calculated with
-                      different resolutions (10, 20, 60 m).
-Default value: highest resolution possible -ov Optional value  Float | Some indices need additional values like the L-value in SAVI.
+                      different resolutions (10, 20, 60 (m)).
+Default value: highest resolution possible -ov Optional value  Float | Some indices need additional values like the L-value in SAVI (0.5).
                       Default value: as in literature -tif Save raster    Boolean | Do you want to export the results/ndarray as tif-file locally to ./results/?
 Use true/false.
 Default: false